Richard Wiese (linguist)

 He has done research primarily on the phonology and morphology of German, but also of other languages such as Chinese, and is best known for his book The Phonology of German (Oxford University Press 1996/22000), the standard work describing the sound system of the language.
 Other scientific studies address the word structure of German and English, orthographic structure, and the relation between phonology and orthography.
-The processing of language has been studied in numerous psycholinguistic and neurolinguistic experiments on word stress and phonotactic structure, with a focus on German, English, Polish, Russian, Egyptian Arabic, and Turkish.
+The processing of language has been studied in numerous psycholinguistic and neurolinguistic experiments on word stress and phonotactic and rhythmic structure, with a focus on German, English, Polish, Russian, Egyptian Arabic, and Turkish.
 This research received funding and several grants from the German Research Foundation (DFG).

 Besides his work in research and teaching, Wiese has served in various other academic functions, such as dean of the department, elected member of the linguistics board of the German Research Foundation, and president of the German Linguistics Society (DGfS) from 2006 to 2009.